Woman on top: Variations

-The woman can sit backwards on the man and alter her position similarly.
+The woman can also sit backwards on the man and alter her position similarly.

 The woman may also be on top in a precursor to the lateral coital position.
 In this position, the woman will usually prefer to kneel, as a squat will usually place a significantly greater stress on her legs.

 Cowgirl position

 In the cowgirl position, the man lies on his back or sits, with the woman straddling him across his pelvis facing forward, either in a kneeling or squatting position.
 The woman will align her vagina with the man's erect penis, and lower herself onto the penis with either the man or the woman guiding the penis into the woman's vagina for penetration.
 With the erect penis inside the woman, the woman can glide up and down the man's penis, controlling the rhythm and pace of vaginal stimulation and the extent and duration of penetration.
 The woman is free to change her position; possibilities range from leaning back to stretching out on her partner's chest to rocking from side to side or in a circular motion.
 Each of those changes would alter the angle and depth of penetration and which part of the vaginal area and sex organs are stimulated.
 The man's hands are free to reach and touch the woman's breasts, clitoris, buttocks, face etc., and the partners can maintain eye contact.
 With the woman in the sitting or leaning back positions, the man may also stimulate her nipples and clitoris with his fingers, or suck on her nipples if she inclines towards him or he raises his torso towards her.

 In this position, a woman can continue with the up and down motion after the man has achieved orgasm until she reaches orgasm.
 Afterwards, she may collapse onto the man's chest, with her vagina being very sensitive to further stimulation.
 On the other hand, if the woman reaches orgasm before the man, the woman may raise her pelvis to enable the man to actively thrust upwards or the couple may change to a position which enables the man to continue thrusting, such as the missionary position.